Brewer219/osticket-prereqs/README.md

  ## <h6>Next Process: Then Install URL Rewrite Module</h6>
-# 1.Locate rewrite_amd64_en-US.msi which is located inside the unzip "osTicket-Installation-Files" from desktop and double-click and the rewrite module box will pop-up as shown below:
+# 1. Now how I locate rewrite_amd64_en-US.msi is by locating my unzip "osTicket-Installation-Files" from desktop and then double-clicking the file so the rewrite module box will pop-up as shown below:

 <details><summary>See screenshot 1</summary>